ibm-cloud-docs/hardware-security-modules/hsmfaq.md

 # FAQ: IBM Cloud Hardware Security Module
 {: #faqs-ibm-cloud-hsm}

-The {{site.data.keyword.cloud}} HSM offering provides dedicated, single-tenant encryption, key management, and storage "as a service" using Hardware Security Modules (HSMs).
+The {{site.data.keyword.cloud}} Hardware Security Module (HSM) offering provides dedicated, single-tenant encryption, key management, and storage "as a service" by using hardware security modules.
 {: shortdesc}

 ## What is a hardware security module (HSM)?